 If you are looking to try one out before buying it or exploring your purchase options, most cities have a least one dedicated e-bike shop.
 Do some research for the best electric bike for you or find the closest e-bike store in your area.

 If you are searching for an electric bike, there are a few categories that you can choose from to suit your needs and style.
 E-bikes come in different styles and bike uses, that resemble traditional bike functions.
-Here are some common electric bike and styles and classes.
+Here are some common electric bikes and styles and classes.

 The most popular bikes fit into Class 1 or Class 3 because most riders still want to pedal during their trip.